 Though many states in the U.S. have loosened their restrictions on marijuana possession, and many have even legalized the recreational sale and use of the drug, this is not the case in Tennessee.
 If you are caught in possession of even one-half ounce or less of the drug, you will face the following penalties:

-If you are found with more than one half-ounce of marijuana, you will be charged with possession with the intent to distribute the drug.
+If you are found with more than one half-ounce of marijuana, prosecutors may treat the case as possession with the intent to distribute the drug.
 The consequences of these charges are as follows:

 You should also understand that if this is your second or subsequent offense, you can expect to face even harsher criminal penalties.

-For example, for a first or second possession charge, you will face Class A misdemeanor penalties, which can entail up to one year of incarceration and a potential $2,500 fine.
+For example, for a first or second possession charge, you will face Class A misdemeanor penalties, which can entail up to 11 months and 29 days of incarceration and a potential $2,500 fine.
 For a third or subsequent possession charge, you can face a Class E felony, which comes with up to six years of incarceration and a potential $3,000 fine.
 You should also note that if you’re facing drug charges, you may have to do community service and attend drug offender school, at your own cost.

 Anyone facing drug charges in Tennessee must proceed with the assistance of an experienced and skilled Memphis drug crime lawyer who understands the ins and outs of how these cases are formed and prosecuted.
 Contact Ballin, Ballin & Fishman, PC to schedule your free initial consultation with our firm.